-When it comes to annual fees, this card is quite affordable at $75.
+Regarding annual fees, this card is quite affordable at $75.
 As that’s not enough, there are no foreign transaction fees, making it perfect for international travel.

 You also earn one point per dollar spent on all other purchases.

-Even more, this airline card gives you a free checked bags service for yourself and up to six other people on your reservation.
+This airline card gives you a free checked bags service for yourself and up to six other people on your reservation.
 You also get a discount of $99 per person on Alaska Airlines companion fares every year.

 Final Thoughts – Selecting the Best Travel Credit Card Deals

-Credit cards with an annual fee are often worth the charge, but only if cardholders use the card with enough frequency and on the right purchases.
+Credit cards with an annual fee are often worth the charge, but only if cardholders use the card with enough frequency and make the right purchases.
 Bonus points and special offers are typically contingent on the type and amount of spending, generally within the first 12 months of opening an account.

 These calculations are essential, in addition to considering the APR if cardholders intend to carry balances over long periods.
-One should weigh their past purchasing activity against the bonus point structure and their travel plans, including the airlines they typically enjoy using.
+One should weigh their past purchasing activity against the bonus point structure and travel plans, including the airlines they typically enjoy using.